PLG-GIT/SendWhatsAppMessages/README.md

 # Send WhatsApp Web Messages From Excel With Images

 This program send messages via WhatsApp Web with images
-The messages must be stored in an Excel file, and mus contain the following columns:
+The messages must be stored in an Excel file, and must contain the following columns:

 CLIENTE: Name of destinatary
 TELEFONE: Phone of destinatary